U.S. warns China over currency depreciation

 Last month, U.S. Treasury Secretary Jack Lew welcomed a decision by China to allow its currency to vary more against the dollar in daily trading.

-Monday's comments by a senior official from the Treasury Department suggested the United States was not completely sold on China's intention to reduce authorities' interventions in exchange markets.
+But Monday's comments by a senior official from the Treasury Department suggested the United States is not completely sold on China's intention to reduce authorities' interventions in exchange markets.

 "If the recent currency weakness signals a change in China's policy away from allowing adjustment and moving toward a market-determined exchange rate, that would raise serious concerns," the official, who asked not to be named, told journalists in a phone call.

-In comments that outlined U.S. positions before meetings later this week of the International Monetary Fund and between Group of 20 nations, the official noted the widening of China's currency trading band came just after a drop in the yuan's value that coincided with reports of "considerable intervention" in exchange markets by Chinese authorities.
-That is exactly the sort of behavior Washington wants Beijing to ditch.
+In comments that outlined U.S. positions ahead of meetings later this week of the International Monetary Fund and between Group of 20 nations, the official noted the widening of China's currency trading band came just after a drop in the yuan's value that coincided with reports of "considerable intervention" in exchange markets by Chinese authorities.
+That is exactly the sort of behaviour Washington wants Beijing to ditch.

-The United States also appears likely to pressure Europe at the meetings to act more decisively to fix its troubled banking sector.

-The Treasury official said recent economic data from Europe showed the region was experiencing "chronic low inflation and weak demand."
-That appeared to be a nod to growing concerns that Europe's economy is so weak it risks falling into a dangerous spiral of falling prices and wages known as deflation.